What does a corrections counselor do?

 Corrections counselors provide inmates with coping and anger management skills through individual and group counseling sessions.
 Corrections counselors also oversee education and training programs.
 They work collaboratively with probation officers, develop parole release plans, and provide case reports to parole boards.

-Are you interested in becoming a corrections counselor?
+Are you interested in a criminal justice career?
 Check out our Criminal Justice program!

 We're ready when you are.